 Only the upper and middle classes could afford to be buried in places like this, and they certainly became very fashionable.
 A prominent plot within the cemetery indicated wealth and status, so class divisions were maintained even in death.
 So popular was Kensal Green that it was referenced in a well-known poem by GK Chesterton, which ends with the lines: “For there is good news yet to hear and fine things to be seen, / Before we go to Paradise by way of Kensal Green.”

 London was not the only place that needed new cemeteries, however.
-In cities across Britain, many new private cemeteries opened in the 1830s – from Arnos Grove in Bristol and Newcastle General to Glasgow Necropolis and Key Hill, Birmingham.
+In cities across Britain, many new private cemeteries opened in the 1830s – from Arnos Vale in Bristol and Newcastle General to Glasgow Necropolis and Key Hill, Birmingham.
 Just like in London, those with more money could pay for conspicuous plots with ornate memorials, and secure their plot in perpetuity.
 Our forebears who were less well off would buy a more modest location on the edge of the cemetery, perhaps leased for as little as five years.

 From the 1840s, local authorities started to open their own municipal cemeteries along similar lines, funded by public money.
 The emphasis on creating a beautiful and peaceful environment was upheld, and – just like many private cemeteries – separate areas were allocated for those of different faiths.